Skip to main content

 • Snack / En Route Food $20USD

-Would you like to use a guide or mule service? you can use your agency’s tents for warmth and comfort in Base Camp.
+If you use a guide or mule service, you can use your agency’s tents for warmth and comfort in Base Camp.

 Guide to Climb Mount Aconcagua